Connor14/SimpleSynth/README.md

 ## About

 I created this project so that I had a simple way to create WAV files out of the MIDI files from the **AbundantMusic.NET** project (https://github.com/Connor14/AbundantMusic.NET).
-As of right now, it just synthesizes sound using multiple harmonics of a Sine wave, but it can be easily expanded to support more forms of synthesis.
+As of right now, it just synthesizes audio using a combination of a sine wave and a square wave (`BasicSynth`) or multiple harmonics of a sine wave (`HarmonicSynth`).
+Support for percussion synthesis was recently added to the `BasicSynth` class.

+Overall, the system can be easily expanded to support more forms of synthesis.

 ## Tools / Libraries

 ##### SimpleSynth

-* .NET Standard 2.1
+* .NET Standard 2.0
 * MidiSharp (https://github.com/stephentoub/MidiSharp)
 * NWaves (https://github.com/ar1st0crat/NWaves)